jwunderl/pxt-arcade/docs/courses/csintro3/functions/parameters-problems.md

 }
 ```

-This is conceptually too much to just skim over; make this the last task with an explanation of what it's going to do so it's not just some random numbers that make sprites do something they can't see
+This is conceptually too much to just skim over; make this the problem on this page with an explanation of what it's going to do so it's not just some random numbers that make sprites do something they can't see (as thre is no indication to run the code